osrf-migration/srcsim-wiki/qual_task1.md

 chmod +x scoring_q1.rb
 ```

-Check your score, giving to the script the previously generated files:
+Check your score, giving to the script the previously generated files
+(note that you should use `qual_1.log`, not `state.log`):

 ```